|

 truly are, not as we might imagine ourselves to be.

-in the world is painful or pleasurable.
+Nothing in the world is good or bad or even painful or pleasurable.

 Things in the world simply are what they are.
-Our mind has

 cases.
-Only our experience is different.
+Only you are different.

 II.
 Moral evil pertains to human will and intention.